ericgundrum/squidhall/textures/readme.md

-Files under 'materials' are image and procedural materials used in the project.
+Files under 'textures' are image and procedural textures used in the project.